marciamoss/Constructor-Word-Guess/README.md

   shows up in the spot as where it appears in the word.
 * If you enter more than one letter or enter any non alphabet characters the game warns you to enter only one alphabet and guess count does not change.
-* If you get the word right yo see a congratulatory message and moves on to play next word.
+* If you get the word right you see a congratulatory message and moves on to play next word.
 * It you get the word wrong it shows you the right word and moves on to play next word.
+* If you don't finish guessing the word within 10 guesses along with displaying the right word it shows you list of wrong letters and list of right letters that you guessed for the losing round.